 How Is A Layman Impacted By These Rates?

 Having understood the meaning of these banking terms, let us now see how we are affected by increase/decrease of these rates.

 The central bank uses these rates to control inflation.

 Banks earn profit by borrowing at a lower rate of interest from the central bank, and lending the same amount at a higher rate to the customers.
 If the repo rate or the bank rate is increased, bank has to pay more interest to the central bank.
-So in order to make profit, banks in turn increase their interest rate at which they take deposit from the customer and lend money to the customer.
-So the demand for loan decreases, and people start putting more and more money in bank accounts to earn higher rate of interest.
-This helps in controlling inflation.
+So in order to make a profit, banks in turn increase the interest rate at which they lend money to the customer.
+This dissuades the customers in taking credit from banks, leading to a shortage of money in the economy and less liquidity, thereby controlling inflation.

-Increase in SLR and CRR rate means that banks will have less power to give loans (see our example above), which again controls amount of money floating in the market; thereby controlling inflation.
+Increase in SLR and CRR rate means that banks will have less power to give loans, which again controls amount of money floating in the market; thereby controlling inflation.
 It also makes banks safer to keep money because banks will have a higher liquidity to meet the demand of customers.
 As we learnt from the recession, giving loans expose banks to great risks.
 So if banks have lesser funds to give as loan, they become relatively safer.

 I hope this article helped you understand the meaning of these commonly used banking terms.
 If you have something to add, or have some questions, feel free to use the comment form below.
 Share it with your friends on Facebook if you found it useful.